iconify/tools/README.md

 npm install @iconify/tools --save
 ```

+### CommonJS support

+As of version 5, support for CommonJS has been dropped.

+If you need to use CommonJS, install version 4: `npm install @iconify/tools@cjs`.

 ## Functions

 Functions incuded in Iconify Tools:

 - Download packages from git repository, GitHub API, GitLab API, NPM repository.
 - Import SVGs from directory (and downloaded package), Figma API.
 - Clean up, optimise, validate icons.
 - Parse or change icon palette.
 - Export icon sets in various formats.

 See [Iconify Tools documentation](https://iconify.design/docs/libraries/tools/).

 ### Limitations

-This library is optinionated.
+This library is opinionated.

 It does not allow the following content in icons:

 - Scripts and event listeners.
 - Any remote resources: images, fonts, links, etc...
 - Raster images.
 They do not belong in scalable icons.
 - Text.
 Text is rendered differently in various operating systems, so it should not be used in SVG.
 Convert text to shapes.
 - All tags and attributes that are not approved are removed, including all XML namespaces.

 All limitations listed above are by design.